ModifAmorphic/outward/Transmorphic/README.md

 # Summary
-**Change your gear's appearance with a new Transmogrify Crafting system!
-Added support for Backpacks, Lanterns and Lexicons.
+**Transmogrify your equipment with a new crafting system.
+Weapons, Armor and now Backpacks, Lanterns and Lexicons.
 Plus balanced Alchemy and Cooking Menus.**
 &nbsp;
 - - - -
 &nbsp;